-(2)Impart to students critical skills to deal with these issues in their historical forms and to prepare them to employ these approaches in their assessment of the current philosophical discussion of these matters.
+2. Apply critical skills to interact with these issues in their historical forms and assess their relevance to contemporary philosophical discussion of these matters;

-(4)Develop an understanding and appreciation of the ways in which historical context can help generate but not exhaust the ways in which an issue can appear and reappear in the history of philosophy.
+3. Analyse the historical contexts that help generate but not exhaust the ways in which an issue can appear and reappear in the history of philosophy;